 Unlike a pre-paid card, which needs to be loaded with money, a secured card gives the cardholder a credit limit and a chance to build their credit, as their activity is sent over to credit reporting agencies monthly.
 With pre-paid cards, no credit card activity is sent to the credit reporting agencies.
 However, with the Guaranteed Secured Mastercard®, Capital One sends cardholders’ activity to the agencies on a monthly basis, which helps customers build better credit if they use their cards responsibly.

 A secured card is an excellent tool to help you if you have little to no credit history build credit and set yourself up for future opportunities.
-There are many great secured credit card options in Canada, including Refresh Financial's Secured Card and Capital One's Guaranteed Secured Mastercard.
+There are many great secured credit card options in Canada, so choose the one that suits your needs best.

 Once security funds have been received and the account has been activated, it’s important you use the card responsibly.
 Here’s what responsible use means: